6 NOVEMBER 2017

 © 2018 Business Travel News Ltd.

-Celebrity Cruises is the premium division of Royal Caribbean Cruise Lines Ltd, which also owns Royal Caribbean International, a mass market product, and Azamara Club Cruises, the name of the line describing the product, smaller ships to a discerning clientele.
-Dating from 1988, Celebrity has built up a reputation as a quality 5-star product with larger ships than its direct competitors.
+Celebrity Cruises is the premium division of Royal Caribbean Cruise Lines Ltd, which also owns Royal Caribbean International, a mass market provider, and Azamara Club Cruises, the name of the line describing the product, smaller ships to a discerning clientele.
+Dating from 1988, Celebrity has built up a reputation as a quality 5-star operator with larger ships than its direct competitors.

 Celebrity is new to Business Travel News and this report is an introduction to the ship Eclipse, and the cruise line.
 Editor-in-chief Malcolm Ginsberg was on board last week, and still is as he files this report on the way down the Hudson River for a 15:00 Sunday arrival in New York.